Wills, Trusts & Probate

 How does a testamentary trust differ from a living trust?

-Can a testamentary trust help protect assets from creditors?
+Can a testamentary trust help beneficiaries with disabilities?